Problems on infinite sumset configurations in the integers and beyond: Analogs of sumsets beyond the additive integers

 If the assumption of aperiodicity in \cref{question_sumsandproducts} is dropped, the answer is negative due to local obstructions.
 For example, the modified question is false when $A$ is the set of odd numbers.
 The following variant of \cref{question_sumsandproducts} circumvents this issue by introducing a shift.
 It makes use of logarithmic density (see \cref{def_log_density}).

 \begin{question} Suppose $A\subset\N$ has positive upper logarithmic density.
 Are there infinite sets $B,C \subset \N$ with $B+C \subset A$ and $BC+1 \subset A$? \end{question} This question is a generalization of one asked previously by the second author, seeking the result when the sets $B$ and $C$ are singletons.
+In \cref{question_sumsandproducts_shift} one might replace the assumption of positive upper logarithmic density with the stronger assumption of syndeticity as defined in \cref{def:thick_synd_ps}.
+The question is open even under that assumption, and in fact we do not know the answer to the following special case: